geoffreylitt/wildcard-onward-paper/paper.md

 ### Limitations

 There are many customizations that are not possible to implement with table-driven customization.
-Some of the limitations are specific to the current implementation of the Wildcard extension, but many are more fundamental to the general paradigm.
+Some of the limitations are specific to the current implementation of the Wildcard extension, but others are more fundamental to the general paradigm.

 One limitation is that Wildcard can only make customizations that use the available data exposed in the table.
 If the adapter doesn't expose some piece of data, the user can't use it in their customization.
 The table data format also rules out customizing certain sites that don't have a way to map to a table.
 The UI modifications available in Wildcard are also limited in scope; deleting arbitrary buttons isn’t possible, for example.
 There is no facility for running automations when the user isn't actively viewing a page—at one point, we wanted to build an automation to repeatedly load a grocery delivery website to check for open delivery slots, but it didn't seem possible to achieve this in Wildcard.